PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 16:00:56
+Last updated: 2024-04-05 16:01:29
-Random Quote: That's the thing with guys like Nate.
-They don't actually want a person.
-They want something they can own and possess. - Rue Bennett
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre